 Properties and benefits: Kombucha helps people reconnect with their gut.
 Too often our lifestyles get busy and we tend to gravitate towards fast food and other processed products which make us feel sick and sluggish.
 Starting your day off on an empty stomach and drinking Kombucha (2-4 oz to start) will let your gut adjust to living bacteria, yeast and healthy acids that stimulate and communicate with the body on what foods are healthy and what are not.
 Your taste buds can change.
 Normally you would gravitate to fatty, high sugar foods now you avoid them.
 Kombucha doesn't cure disease but provides your body with the nutrition and opportunity to return balance so the immune system functions more effectively.
-With drinking Kombucha daily it can bring balance back to your body, diet and lifestyle.
+With drinking Kombucha daily and other ferments, it can bring balance back to your body, diet and lifestyle.

 Kombucha is started with a sweet tea (black or green organic tea).
 Cool the tea.
 Once cooled, a culture called a S.C.O.B.Y (Symbiotic Culture Of Bacteria and Yeast) is added.
 You then allow the culture to ferment and transform the sweet tea into a form similar to apple cider vinegar.
 This can range from 7-21 days or until desired pH or flavour is reached.
 The culture is then removed when the desired flavour and pH is attained and allow the second fermentation to take place by adding organic fruit, juice and herbs to flavour the Kombucha.
 Bottle and enjoy.